SpicyPirate67/leet_bot/README.md

 Running "docker build ." will build an image on your machine from the Dockerfile in the directory you run the command from.
 Running "docker-compose up" will run the docker-compose.yml, build/pull the containers listed in it and link them togeather.
+Running "docker-compose down" will stop all the containers started from the compose file.
 Running "docker pull YOUR_DOCKER_ACCOUNT_NAME/THE_IMAGE_NAME" will pull the image from your docker account

 If your on windows download docker desktop, and your image will show up in there once you have built it.
 You can run the image from there and it will create a container, this container is the bot running.